K0ST4S/Formality/README.md

 11. Option for an image to be displayed when uploaded.
 12. Solve dependancy on [ngx-translate](https://www.npmjs.com/package/@ngx-translate/core).
 13. Create a online tool for generating style sheet templates.
-14. Perhaps remove `Radio` type because this type is certain by being in a `RadioGroup` type parent.
+14. Support partial editted form values for ability to send `PATCH` requests.
+15. For more optimised `POST` requests with binary files, implement value conversion to [FormData (multipart/form-data)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) type.
-15. Perhaps implement lazy loading for `CountrySelect` type, as it will be more rarely used and requires loading countries flags.
+16. Perhaps implement lazy loading for `CountrySelect` type, as it will be more rarely used and requires loading countries flags.
-16. Perhaps bootstrap control classes by Cascading Style Sheet's `@extend` keyword, instead of Angular's `[class]` binding would give more flexibility.
+17. Perhaps bootstrap control classes by Cascading Style Sheet's `@extend` keyword, instead of Angular's `[class]` binding would give more flexibility.
-17. Perhaps add ability to pass `FormalityComponent` when generating stylesheet, in order to include its ID.
+18. Perhaps add ability to pass `FormalityComponent` when generating stylesheet, in order to include its ID.
-18. Support partial editted form values for ability to send `PATCH` requests.
-19. For more optimised `POST` requests with binary files, implement value conversion to [FormData (multipart/form-data)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST) type.
+19. Perhaps remove `Radio` type because this type is certain by being in a `RadioGroup` type parent.
+20. Perhaps Combine `File` and `Image` types.

 PRs are welcome!